SagiMaor/Particle-by-Particle-Aerosol-Analysis/README.md

     Choosing particle categories and analysis parameters

 After your selection, follow the on-screen instructions provided by each plotting module.
 These will prompt you for any specific categories, variables, or options needed to generate your desired plots.
 Each module is interactive and self-contained.

+This project was written as part of the [WIS Python Course – March 2025](https://github.com/code-Maven/wis-python-course-2025-03).